epfl-ada/ada-2023-project-adacalypse/README.md

     - **Tech in movies:** In the second part, we want to investigate the sentiment on technology related elements present in the movie.

-### Alternatives ideas
-**Themes:** War and Feminism were also considered as alternative thematics, as they both have a great narrative and real impact on the movie industry.

-**Research question:** Explore narrative around technology: is it seen as good for humanity, bad, or somewhere in-between.
-For this moral analysis we could use eMFDscore on related movies.

 ### Methods
-- **Lost movies:** Time and country trend visualization.
+- **Lost movies:** Time trend visualization.
 We find the concerned actors and evaluate their careers.
 - **Introduction of sound and color:** Visualization of decrease in silent (and similarly black-and-white) films across years, as well as the difference in number of movies of concerned actors in silent and non-silent films.
-Death and retirement will be taken into account as confounders.
+Death and retirement are taken into account as confounders.
 - **Historical events parallelisation:** We measure the Maximum Information Coefficient between technology adoption in the HCCTA dataset and term frequency in the plot summaries every year to see how closely narrative trends follow technological trends.
 Then we perform the same analysis grouped by film genre.
 We seek out the most influential movies by finding the earliest and highest-revenue movie whose plot contains a technological keyword.
 Finally, we employ Autophrase to extract keyphrases with high term-frequency inverse-document-frequency TF-IDF score per decade, and visualize the results with word-clouds.
     - **MIC(X,Y):** The mutual information (expected KL-divergence between joint distribution and product of marginal distributions) scaled down by the minimum number of bins used for discretization.
     - **TF-IDF:** The product of term-frequency (count) and log-inverse document frequency (proportion of documents in which a term appears).